 - Once you've correctly put in the verification code, click “Request archive”.
 Twitter says “To protect your account, it can take 24 hours or longer for your data to be ready.”

 Use this to backup Facebook photos, Messenger chat messages, private Wall posts, profile information and more.”

 - Login to Facebook

-Google Takeout is the official way to backup information from Google+ and other Google services like YouTube or Picasa.
+Google Takeout is the official way to backup information from Google and other Google services like YouTube or Google Drive.

 - Visit Google Takeout.

-- By default, everything is selected but you can toggle each service such as if you only want your Google+ stuff.
+- Under Select data to include: By default, everything is selected but you can toggle each service such as if you only want your YouTube (or whatever) stuff.
 Either way, choose what you want to backup.

 Frankly, it works great.
 The ZIP file is very logically organized and the files are named very clearly in it.
 My only complaint is that not many non-techies are going to know how to get information out of the JSON files exported from Google Profile and Google Reader, but the Google+ export files are in other, easy-to-read file formats such as VCF or HTML.

 But other sites let you export your Pinterest information. 😀